whyrusleeping/zmsg/README.md

 ================================================================================
 | Message #0 (val = 0.000010)
 | To: zchfvC6iubfsAxaNrbM4kkGDSpwjafECjqQ1BZBFXtotXyXARz2NoYRVEyfLEKGCFRY7Xfj2Q3jFueoHHmQKb63C3zumYnU
+| Date: 2016-11-11 17:36:31 -0800 PST
 |
 |  This is a test of zmsg, hello everyone!
 ================================================================================
 | Message #1 (val = 0.000010)
 | To: zchfvC6iubfsAxaNrbM4kkGDSpwjafECjqQ1BZBFXtotXyXARz2NoYRVEyfLEKGCFRY7Xfj2Q3jFueoHHmQKb63C3zumYnU
+| Date: 2016-11-11 17:44:44 -0800 PST
 |
-|  This is message number two, i'm sitting in a coffee shop.
+|  This is message number 'two', i'm sitting in a coffee shop.
 Don't tell anyone.
 ================================================================================
 ```

+## Send me a message!
+If you're trying this out and want to say hi, send me a message at `zchfvC6iubfsAxaNrbM4kkGDSpwjafECjqQ1BZBFXtotXyXARz2NoYRVEyfLEKGCFRY7Xfj2Q3jFueoHHmQKb63C3zumYnU`

 ## License
 MIT, whyrusleeping